AFlyingCar/LittleMaidReengagedCompatibility/README.md

 # LittleMaidReengaged Compatibility

 ## What's this?
-A compatibility mod between [my fork of LittleMaidReengaged]() and various other mods.
+A compatibility mod between [my fork of LittleMaidReengaged](https://github.com/AFlyingCar/LittleMaidReengaged) and various other mods.

+Note that this mod is using features from the `compatibility_features` branch of the fork.

 ## LICENSE
 Read LICENSE.md